Ayers Rock, Australia

 Best Time to Visit

-April to October is the most comfortable period for outdoor activity.
-Daytime temperatures during this window typically range from 20 to 30 degrees Celsius, though nights can be cold between May and July.
-Summer months (November to March) bring extreme heat, often above 40 degrees, which forces early closure of all walking trails.
-Afternoon thunderstorms are also possible in summer and can transform the landscape dramatically.
+April to October is the most comfortable window for outdoor activity.
+Daytime temperatures typically range from 20 to 30 degrees Celsius, though nights between May and July can be genuinely cold.
+Summer months (November to March) bring extreme heat above 40 degrees, which forces early closure of all walking trails.
+Check the Parks Australia website before arriving, as temporary closures can also occur for community and cultural reasons, including at short notice.

 Getting There

-Entry to Uluru-Kata Tjuta National Park requires a pass valid for three consecutive days.
-The pass covers all areas within the park including both rock formations, the Cultural Centre, and all walking trails.
-Passes can be purchased at the park entry station or online in advance.
+Entry to Uluru-Kata Tjuta National Park requires a pass valid for three consecutive days, priced at A$25 per adult.
+Children and teenagers under 18 enter free.
+The pass covers all areas within the park, including both rock formations, the Cultural Centre, and all walking trails.
+Purchase online in advance or at the entry station on arrival.

 Respect and Conduct